Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Introduction

 \textbf{Outline.} This paper is organized as follows.
 In Section \ref{sec:preli}, we prepare basic frameworks in this paper and state the main results.
-Section \ref{sec:poincare} and \ref{sec:lowdim} are devoted to extending results of Kusuoka and Zhou to fit our purpose.
+In particular, we give the definition of generalized Sierpi\'{n}ski carpets.
+Sections \ref{sec:poincare} and \ref{sec:lowdim} are devoted to extending results of Kusuoka and Zhou to fit our purpose.
 Section \ref{sec:poincare} is a collection of basic estimates of $(p, p)$-Poincar\'{e} constants and $\mcR_{p}^{(n)}$.
-In Section \ref{sec:lowdim}, we prove powerful results concerning $(p, p)$-Poincar\'{e} constants (uniform H\"{o}lder estimates and a condition called $p$-Knight Move (KM$_{p}$) for example) under Assumption \ref{assum.lowdim} and finish all preparations to construct $p$-energy $\mcE_{p}$ and $(1,p)$-``Sobolev'' space $\mcF_{p}$.
+In Section \ref{sec:lowdim}, we prove powerful results concerning $(p, p)$-Poincar\'{e} constants (uniform H\"{o}lder estimates and a condition called $p$-Knight Move \hyperlink{KMp}{\textup{(KM$_{p}$)}} for example) under Assumption \ref{assum.lowdim} and finish all preparations to construct $p$-energy $\mcE_{p}$ and $(1,p)$-``Sobolev'' space $\mcF_{p}$.
 Section \ref{sec:domain} is devoted to investigating detailed properties of $\mcF_{p}$.
-Then, in Section \ref{sec:constr}, we introduce another graphical approximation $\{ \bbG_{n} \}_{n \ge 1}$ and construct a canonical $p$-energy $\mcE_{p}$ (see Theorem \ref{thm.main1} for the precise meaning of canonical).
+Then, in Section \ref{sec:constr}, we introduce another graphical approximation $\{ \bbG_{n} \}_{n \ge 1}$ and construct a canonical $p$-energy $\mcE_{p}$ (see Theorem \ref{thm.main1} for the precise meaning of `canonical').
 Section \ref{sec:em} is devoted to discussions on $\mcE_{p}$-energy measures.
-Finally, the appendix contains proofs of some elementary lemmas.
+Finally, in Section \ref{sec:betap}, we prove $\beta_{p} > p$ (Theorem \ref{thm.betap_strict}) under the assumption that the underling generalized Sierpi\'{n}ski carpet is embedded in $\mathbb{R}^{2}$.
+The appendix contains proofs of some elementary lemmas.